Medicaid Basics

 Medicaid's Requirements

 In order to qualify for Medicaid, applicants must meet strict eligibility requirements, which vary by state.
-Fortunately, when you work with an elder law attorney, they will be well-versed on the Medicaid rules you need to follow.
+Fortunately, when you work with a qualified Medicaid planning professional, they will help you navigate these rules.

 Non-Financial Requirements